thefrustrateddev/shubham-blog/README.md

 The Home page incorporates pagination and gives user ability to select categories of blogs user wants to view.

+Custom column has been created using mixin in the styles folder All the variables are stored in the styels folder

 ## Local Installtion